Person1234565/cse15l-lab-report-2/index.md

 ## Part 3: Reflection

 I learned about how servers handle queries as well as the components of a URI.
 I also learned about various testing concepts such as the definitions of symptoms vs. bugs.
-I never conceptualized how symptoms might be caused by the same bug or how bugs could cause multiple symptoms.
+I never conceptualized the difference between the two terms and how the same symptom might be caused by multiple bugs or how one bug can cause multiple symptoms.